apache/pulsar/site2/docs/reference-pulsar-admin.md

 ### `reset-cursor`
-Reset position for subscription to closest to timestamp
+Reset position for subscription to a position that is closest to timestamp or messageId.

 Usage
 ```bash